-This will be nothing new for you if you’ve read Unity starter pack, but these turned out to be more popular among people who are otherwise not transitioning from Unity.
+This collection of tricks used to be part of the Unity starter pack, but these turned out to be more popular among people who are otherwise not transitioning from Unity.

 Screen-space rotation widget